oulianov/explorative-search/README.md

 ## Credits

 Felix Engelmann and Elias Zevudakis already introduced this technique in 2017 in their [Bachelor thesis](https://west.uni-koblenz.de/assets/theses/bachelorsthesis_elias_zervudakis_and_felix_engelmann.pdf).
+Probably other people too, but not under a name that I am aware of.